chrishawnm/analytics_self_service/README.md

 2. create a .streamlit folder in the main folder 'analytics_self_service'
 3. create a secrets.toml file and add it to the .streamlit folder
 4. In that file add your own OpenAI API key and have it set as OPENAI_API_KEY=" OpenAI API Secret Key "
-5. then in the terminal you will run streamlit run app.py --server.port 4366
+5. then in the terminal you will run <b> streamlit run app.py --server.port 4366 <b/>
 6. You should not be able to see the streamlit tool!

 ## 🎬 Demo Video